gazebosim/docs/ionic/install_osx.md

 # Binary Installation on MacOS

-All the Ionic binaries are available in Big Sur and Monterey using the [homebrew package manager](https://brew.sh/).
+All the Ionic binaries are available in Monterey and Ventura using the [homebrew package manager](https://brew.sh/).

 The homebrew tool can be installed using: